 - Hair ties/bands/bobby pins: Get that hair outta your face!

-- Preggie Pops: Again, nausea during labor is a thing for me, so I wanted to be super ready for it.
+- Preggie Pops: Again, nausea during labor was a thing for me, so I wanted to be super ready for it.
 Remember these from the first trimester?
 They’re baaaaaaack

 - Ginger candies: The other good thing about all these hard candy options?
-A nice burst of sugar/energy during labor, too!
-These ones have honey in them which is a popular little labor pick-up/ boost
+A nice burst of sugar/energy during labor!
+These ones have honey in them which is a popular little labor pick-me-up

 Hospital bag checklist for postpartum

-- Phone chargers: Your phone is going to be running on low battery with all the texts, phone calls, and pictures you’ll be taking.
+- Phone charger: Your phone is going to be running on low battery with all the texts, phone calls, and pictures you’ll be taking.
 So, common sense, just don’t forget it!

-- Your own personal toiletries: I brought skincare stuff, toothbrush, and paste, dry shampoo, brush, etc. But you bring what you need to feel clean and comfortable
+- Your own personal toiletries: I brought skincare stuff, toothbrush, toothpaste, dry shampoo, a brush, etc. But you bring what you need to feel clean and comfortable

 - Shower sandals: I see how yucky those floors get and how they get cleaned.
 Bring some $1 plastic flip flops from Old Navy